ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/rolling-stones-vip-brown-sugar-tickets-give-away.markdown

   \ again! and they want to treat fans to a set list packed full of classics such\
   \ as ‘Satisfaction’, ‘Paint It Black’, ‘Tumbling Dice’ & ‘Brown Sugar’ and that\
   \ is just the beginning!</p>\r\n<p><i>(Credit: Manfred Vogel)</i></p>"
-section2-content: "<p>We’ve managed to get our hands on 2 VIP Brown Sugar tickets\
+section2-content: "<p>We’ve managed to get our hands on 2 pairs of VIP Brown Sugar\
-  \ to their massive concert on Friday May 25th at London Stadium!
-The VIP Brown Sugar\
+  \ tickets to their massive concert on Friday May 25th at London Stadium!
+The VIP\
-  \ tickets include:</p>\r\n<p>• One Amazing Golden Circle General Admission Pitch\
+  \ Brown Sugar tickets include:</p>\r\n<p>• One Amazing Golden Circle General Admission\
-  \ Ticket: Package Includes Early Entry and First Access to Your Section.</p>\r\n\
+  \ Pitch Ticket: Package Includes Early Entry and First Access to Your Section.</p>\r\
-  <p>• One Limited Edition The Rolling Stones Tour Lithograph: Limited Edition Tour\
+  \n<p>• One Limited Edition The Rolling Stones Tour Lithograph: Limited Edition Tour\
   \ Lithograph Based Upon Original The Rolling Stones Artwork, All Limited Edition\
   \ Lithographs Printed on Heavy Weight & Acid Free Fine Art Paper.</p>\r\n<p>• The\
   \ Rolling Stones VIP Travel Pack created Exclusively For VIP Package Purchasers:\